Ontario Peak Hike Guide: Trail Tips & Six Pack Challenge

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

-About Icehouse Canyon to Ontario Peak (Six Pack of Peaks challenge)
+Trail Overview: Icehouse Canyon to Ontario Peak

 Hiking to Ontario Peak via Ice House Canyon is a rewarding adventure that spans 12.5 miles round-trip, with an elevation gain of 3,806 feet.
 This out-and-back trail is popular among hikers, backpackers, and trail runners near Mount Baldy, California.
 The trail winds through the picturesque Ice House Canyon, offering stunning views and rugged terrain.
 Given the trail’s popularity, you’re likely to encounter fellow outdoor enthusiasts along the way.
-The best time to tackle this route is between May and November when conditions are ideal for exploring.
+The best time to tackle this route is between May and November, when conditions are ideal for exploring.

 There’s plenty of parking at the trailhead, but it fills up quickly on weekends because this is the same parking lot for Ontario Peak and Cucamonga Peak, both part of the Six Pack of Peaks challenge, as well as the 3 T’s hike (Timber, Telegraph, and Thunder mountains).
 To secure a spot, aim to arrive early, before 6:30 am, or mid-morning, when trail runners start leaving.
 I arrived at 8:30 am on a Saturday and had to park further down Mt.
 Baldy Road.